Are you programming an arts festival, or planning children’s arts workshops?

 The Úlla Búlla Band Live!

 Ríona Sally Hartman brings her hit children’s album Úlla Búlla to life with a live five piece jazz band!
-These songs are designed to introduce children—and their grown-ups—to the magic of improvisation, the world of jazz, Gaeilge and the art of creative songwriting.
+These songs are designed to introduce children—and their grown-ups—to the magic of improvisation, the world of jazz and of course Gaeilge!
 A lively, fun, interactive concert where the audience participates in the music.

-Please note that although I do work in schools I am very rarely hired directly by schools.
-In these instances I am usually hired by an outside organisation such as an arts centre or a local council.
-This is because the amount of administration, scheduling and preparation involved in doing a once off school visit makes it unfeasible without charging very high fees.
-If you’d like to discuss something specific please get in touch, but it’s worth keeping in mind that once off school visits are rare.
+If you are getting in touch for a school : please note that although I do work in schools I am very rarely hired directly by schools.
+When I visit schools it is usually because I have been hired by an organisation such as an arts centre, a local authority or have received public funding to do so.
+This is because the amount of administration, scheduling and preparation involved in doing a once off school visit would mean I would need to charge very high fees to make it feasible.
+If you would like me to visit your school please feel free to get in touch, but it’s worth keeping in mind that once off school visits, outside of the circumstances mentioned above, are rare.
+Thank you.